It is when the potassium levels in the blood are too low.

 You can lose too much potassium through urine, sweat, or bowel movements.
 Inadequate potassium intake and low magnesium levels can lead to hypokalemia.

-- Bartter syndrome, a rare genetic kidney disorder that causes salt and potassium imbalance .
+- Bartter syndrome is a rare genetic kidney disorder that causes salt and potassium imbalance.

-- Gitelman syndrome, a rare genetic kidney disorder that causes an ion imbalance in the body.
+- Gitelman syndrome is a rare genetic kidney disorder that causes an ion imbalance in the body.

-- Liddle syndrome, a rare disorder that causes an increase in blood pressure and hypokalemia.
+- Liddle syndrome is a rare disease that causes an increase in blood pressure and hypokalemia.

-- Cushing’s syndrome , a rare condition due to prolonged exposure to cortisol.
+- Cushing’s syndrome is a rare condition due to prolonged exposure to cortisol.

-- Eating substances such as bentonite (clay) or glycyrrhizin, potassium-wasting diuretics, such as thiazides, loop, and osmotic diuretics.
+- I am eating bentonite (clay) or glycyrrhizin, potassium-wasting diuretics, thiazides, loop, and osmotic diuretics.

 - Long-term use of laxatives.

 - Diabetic cetoacidosis.

 - Dilution due to administration of IV fluids.

 - Magnesium deficiency

 - Poor absorption.

 - Renal tubular acidosis types I and 2.

 - Catecholamine surge, as with a heart attack.